-The Schwinn Thrasher is an impressive bike helmet with a removable sun visor and an adjustable size circumference knob.
-The helmet has a cool plastic graphics overlay that comes in various patterns and blends in with the coordinating sun visor.
-It is lightweight, has ample ventilation, and didn't shift when appropriately fitted, providing a comfortable fit and feel for longer rides.
-It also sports a slightly curved buckle for a more comfortable fit against the chin.
+The Schwinn Thrasher is an impressive bike helmet with a removable sun visor and an adjustable circumference knob.
+The helmet has a cool plastic graphics overlay available in various patterns and blends with the coordinating sun visor.
+It is lightweight, has ample ventilation for sweaty summer days, and doesn't shift when appropriately fitted to testers of all sizes.
+This helmet provides a comfortable fit for longer rides.
+It also sports a slightly curved buckle for a more comfortable fit against the chin, resulting in less complaining.

 The plastic graphics are somewhat thin, and we worry they could warp in the sun or extreme heat or easily become damaged.
-While this wouldn't affect the functionality or its ability to protect your little one's noggin, we suspect most kids won't continue to wear a damaged uncool helmet.
-However, we think this occurrence will likely be a rarity, and if you take care of the helmet, it should take care of you in style and comfort for a long time.
+While this wouldn't affect the functionality or ability to protect your little one's noggin, we suspect most kids won't continue to wear a damaged, "uncool" helmet.
+However, we think this occurrence will likely be a rarity, and if your child takes care of the helmet, it should take care of them in style and comfort for a long time.

-The Joovy has a sun visor, but it isn't very long and will likely lack useful coverage for sensitive peepers.
-We wish it were longer as younger children often refuse to wear sunglasses, and outdoor activities are typically bright.
-However, overall, we like what the Noodle brings to the table for essential protection and think it is comfortable enough that little ones will wear it without putting up a fuss.
+The Joovy has a sun visor, but it isn't very long and is unlikely to provide good coverage for sensitive peepers.
+We wish it were longer as younger children often refuse to wear sunglasses, and outdoor activities are often bright.
+Overall, we like what the Noodle brings to the table for essential protection and think it is comfortable enough that little ones will wear it without a fuss.

-The Bell Richter Youth Helmet is a basic kids' bike helmet with a few handy features, like rear strap reflectors, elastic size circumference, and a no-pinch buckle.
-This helmet has a flashy plastic graphics overlay, a removable visor, and adequate padding for comfort.
+The Bell Richter Youth Helmet is a basic kids' bike helmet with handy features, like rear strap reflectors, elastic size circumference, and a no-pinch buckle.
+This helmet has a flashy plastic graphics overlay, a removable visor, and adequate comfort padding.

-This helmet requires that you measure your child's head before purchasing as it doesn't have the adjustable size circumference knob like some of the similar competitors.
-It also has thinner plastic for the graphics that could potentially become damaged by intense or direct heat, so you'll want to avoid leaving it in a hot car or direct sun.
-Overall, we think this Bell is a potential contender for those who want good coverage, ample ventilation, and a sun visor, but have a smaller budget that prevents purchasing an adjustable helmet.
+This helmet requires measuring your child's head before purchasing as it doesn't have the adjustable size circumference knob like some competitors.
+It also has thinner plastic graphics that could become damaged by intense or direct heat, so you'll want to avoid leaving it in a hot car or direct sun.
+Overall, we think this Bell is a potential contender for those who want good coverage, ample ventilation, and a sun visor but have a tighter budget that might prevent buying an adjustable helmet.

-Razor V-17 Multi-Sport Helmet is a no-nonsense helmet your child can wear for multiple sporting activities involving wheels (skateboarding, biking, hoverboards, and scooters, etc.).
-This helmet provides full-head protection as opposed to sitting on top like a bike helmet.
-Plus, it has just enough ventilation to avoid the super sweaty head while having fun.
+Razor V-17 Multi-Sport Helmet is a no-nonsense helmet your child can wear for multiple activities involving wheels (skateboarding, biking, hoverboards, scooters, etc.).
+This helmet provides full-head protection instead of sitting on top like a bike helmet.
+Plus, it has enough ventilation to avoid a super sweaty head.
 The Razor comes in a few attractive colors, including a popular matte black finish and shiny pink.
-Kids like the X-games feel of looking like professional extreme sports athletes, and we like that purchasing one helmet for multiple sports can prevent messing with a bunch of helmets.
+Kids like the X-games feel of looking like professional extreme sports athletes, and we like that purchasing one helmet for multiple sports can prevent spending more or juggling numerous products.

-This option is a full head style and is, therefore, heavier than a traditional bike helmet.
-It also features more padding and less ventilation and could be hot for some active kids on-the-go.
-This Razor lacks a sun visor, though we can see how a visor could cause potential problems depending on the sport and the type of accident a child might have during participation, so we assume this is an intentional choice.
-Overall, this helmet is pretty stinking cool, and kids can potentially wear it for a long time pursuing multiple interests, which could save you time, hassle, and money in the long run.
+This product is a full-head style and is heavier than a traditional bike helmet.
+It also features more padding and less ventilation and could be hot for some active kids on the go.
+This Razor lacks a sun visor, though we can see how a visor could cause potential problems depending on the sport and the type of accident a child might have, so we assume this is an intentional choice.
+Overall, this helmet is pretty stinking cool, and kids can potentially wear it for a long time pursuing multiple interests, which could save you time, hassle, and money.

 For kids who want something a little different or edgy, we bring you the Mongoose MG77927.
-This full-head style helmet has skull-shaped ventilation in the back that leaves a lasting impression that observers won't forget and will probably envy.
-Our testers consistently argued over who got to wear this multi-sport helmet, and they were willing to tolerate the heavier weight and less ventilation to sport the rad-est dome protector at the bike park and in this group.
+This full-head style helmet has skull-shaped ventilation in the back, leaving a lasting impression that observers won't forget and will probably envy.
+Our testers consistently argued over who got to wear this multi-sport helmet.
+They were willing to tolerate the heavier weight and less ventilation to sport the absolute coolest dome protector at the bike park.

-This helmet is more expensive than most, proving style is often something you pay more for.
-However, this added cost could be offset if your daredevil uses it for multiple sports such as biking and skateboarding.
+This helmet is more expensive than most; proving style often costs more.
+However, this added expense could be offset if your daredevil uses it for multiple sports like biking and skateboarding.
 There is the chance this spooky helmet could scare younger children in group settings, which might be a concern depending on where you ride.
-Those minor things aside, we can't get over how unique and cool this high-quality helmet is and think kids will beg to wear it as often as possible.
+Those minor things aside, we can't get over how unique and extraordinary this high-quality helmet is and think kids will beg to wear it.

 The Razor Full Face Helmet looks and feels like a lightweight motocross helmet (it is not!).
 It has front mouth ventilation for better airflow and a visor for sun protection of sensitive eyes.
-Kids like the way it mimics the tough helmets worn by motocross riders, and we love the full head design that offers face protection for the potential faceplate that can happen while riding.
+Kids like how it mimics the "tough" helmets worn by motocross riders, and we love the full head design that offers face protection for the potential faceplate that can happen while riding.

-This helmet has a somewhat closed-off feeling for the wearer and could make some kids feel claustrophobic.
-It is also hot, and it may not be the best choice for warmer weather as your child will sweat more when wearing this style compared to a traditional bike helmet.
-This helmet is not suitable for motorized activities, and we encourage parents to read the fine print before purchasing to avoid disappointment.
-Overall, we think it is a good choice for those who want a little more protection for their face or added warmth for cooler weather.
+This helmet has a somewhat closed-off feeling for the wearer and could make some kids claustrophobic.
+It is also hot and may not be the best choice for warmer weather, as your child will sweat more when wearing this style than a traditional bike helmet.
+This helmet is unsuitable for motorized activities, and we encourage parents to read the fine print before purchasing it to avoid disappointment.
+Overall, it is a good choice for those who want a little more protection for their face or added warmth for cooler weather.

 The Bell Rally Child Helmet is a traditional bike helmet for younger riders.
 This helmet is brightly colored plastic graphics over impact foam.
 It is lightweight, offers good ventilation, has adequate padding, and comes with a sun visor.
 Testers say the product is comfortable, and we like the simplicity and straightforward design.

-This product is small and not suitable for children with larger heads, but if you pay close attention to sizing and measure your child before making your purchase, you shouldn't have any trouble.
-It doesn't have an adjustable circumference knob, so it may not be something that fits as long as an adjustable option might.
-Also, the thin plastic overlay could potentially become misshapen in intense heat, so we suggest not leaving it in a hot car or under intense direct sun.
-In short, we think this simple helmet is a potential option for younger riders, especially those who just need a helmet but aren't as concerned with style or standing out in a crowd.
+This product is small and unsuitable for children with larger heads, but if you pay close attention to sizing and measuring your child before making your purchase, you shouldn't have any trouble.
+It doesn't have an adjustable circumference knob, so it may not fit as long as an adjustable helmet might.
+Also, the thin plastic overlay could become misshapen in intense heat, so we suggest not leaving it in a hot car or under intense direct sun.
+In short, we think this straightforward helmet is a potential choice for younger riders, especially those who need a helmet and aren't as concerned with style or standing out.

 The Obsidian Kids Bike Helmet comes with adorable cartoon graphics and a built-in visor.
 It features adjustable circumference sizing, so it should fit a broader range of heads right out of the box.
-We like the thicker padding and the slightly curved chin buckle that makes it somewhat more comfortable for wearers.
+We like the thicker padding and the slightly curved chin buckle, making it somewhat more comfortable for wearers.

-This helmet has a smaller visor, and we aren't convinced it is going to protect eyes the way parents hope, but it is solid.
-It could help protect against face damage by not crumpling or popping off the way some of the traditional bike helmet competition does.
-Overall, this cute kids' helmet is a great option for younger riders who need head protection, and we think parents and kids will appreciate the adjustable circumference for a custom fit.
+This helmet has a smaller visor, and we aren't convinced it will protect eyes the way parents hope, but it is solid.
+It could help protect against face damage by not crumpling or popping off as some traditional bike helmets do.
+Overall, this cute kids' helmet is an excellent option for younger riders who need head protection.
+We think parents and kids will appreciate the adjustable circumference for a custom fit.

 Toddlers will feel protected and cozy in the Schwinn Classic Design for little ones.
-This classic kids' bike helmet is designed with babies and toddlers in mind, with more head coverage and simple lines without any flashy graphics or bells and whistles.
+This classic kids' bike helmet is designed for babies and toddlers, with more head coverage and simple lines without flashy graphics or bells and whistles.

-This helmet has no visor, which feels like an oversight given how sensitive little peepers can be.
-It also lacks ventilation on the sides and back, which could result in a sweaty baby head depending on the weather.
+This helmet has no visor, which feels like an oversight, given how sensitive little peepers can be.
+It also lacks ventilation on the sides and back, resulting in a sweaty baby head, depending on the weather.
 However, these minor flaws aside, we think parents will appreciate the adjustable circumference and the straightforward concept of this classic helmet for the littlest of passengers.

 Why You Should Trust Us